 When I was six.

 I wasn’t an author then.
 But I first learned how to write when I was six.
-I learned more about how to write by coming up with stories and poems that teachers got me to write in primary school.
+I learned more about it by coming up with stories and poems that teachers got me to write in primary school.
 I learned even more as a teenager, coming up with stories and poems that teachers didn’t get me to write.
 And I learned most of all in my twenties when I joined a writers’ group called The Basement Writers, which met once a week in a basement on Cable Street in east London.
 So I started writing when I was six.
 I’ve carried on learning how to write ever since.
-And I’m still practising, and still trying to get better at it.
+And I’m still practising, and trying to get better at it.

 What way do you like to write?

 I mainly write on paper.
 I like lined A3 paper.
 It’s big and gives you space to spread into.
 I listen to music.
 I find it helps me to concentrate and to take the a away from everyday life.
 Sometimes I light a candle.
 Having a flame, burning and steady in front of me is a reminder that I’ve taken the step, and it’s writing time.

 Why did you write a book about an owl called HOOT OWL who disguises himself as a carrot?